Integrated circuit: Terminology

-An integrated circuit (IC) is formally defined as:
+An "integrated circuit" is formally defined as:

 A circuit in which all or some of the circuit elements are inseparably associated and electrically interconnected so that it is considered to be indivisible for the purposes of construction and commerce.
-In its strict sense, the term refers to a single-piece circuit construction — originally called a monolithic integrated circuit — consisting of an entire circuit built on a single piece of silicon.
-In general usage, the designation "integrated circuit" can also apply to circuits that do not meet this strict definition, and which may be constructed using various technologies such as 3D IC, 2.5D IC, MCM, thin-film transistors, thick-film technology, or hybrid integrated circuits.
-This distinction in terminology is often relevant in debates on whether Moore's law remains applicable.

-Jack Kilby’s original integrated circuit — the first in the world — made from germanium with gold-wire interconnects.
+In its strict sense, the term refers to a single-piece circuit construction – originally called a "monolithic integrated circuit" – consisting of an entire circuit built on a single piece of silicon.
+In general usage, "integrated circuit" can also apply to circuits constructed using technologies such as 3D IC, 2.5D IC, MCM, thin-film transistors, thick-film technology, or hybrid integrated circuits.
+The distinction between the strict and the broader definitions is often relevant in debates on whether Moore's law remains applicable.